sstur/react-rte/README.md

 ### Other Props
   All the props you can pass to Draft.js `Editor` can be passed to `RichTextEditor` (with the exception of `editorState` which will be generated internally based on the `value` prop).

-  * `autoFocus`: setting this to true will automatically focus input into the editor when the component is mounted
+  * `autoFocus`: Setting this to true will automatically focus input into the editor when the component is mounted
+  * `placeholder`: A string to use as placeholder text for the `RichTextEditor`.
+  * `readOnly`: A boolean that determines if the `RichTextEditor` should render static html.

 ### EditorValue Class
 In Draft.js `EditorState` contains not only the document contents but the entire state of the editor including cursor position and selection.
 This is helpful for many reasons including undo/redo.
 To make things easier for you, we have wrapped the state of the editor in an `EditorValue` instance with helpful methods to convert to/from a HTML or Markdown.
 An instance of this class should be passed to `RichTextEditor` in the `value` prop.